-Her debut release “Live at the Dakota” published by Under the Radar Music Group, establishes Estaire Godinez as a singer and bandleader.
-This productive woman worked on her first album while traveling on tour world wide with George Benson.
-Live at the Dakota features Estaire Godinez and is performed by Peter Schimke (piano/keyboards), Eric Leeds (sax) Mike Scott (guitar), Stokely Williams (drums) and Serge Akou (bass).
+Her debut release “Live at the Dakota” published by Under the Radar Music Group, established Estaire Godinez as a singer and bandleader.
+This productive woman worked on her first album while traveling on tour world wide with the legendary George Benson.
+Peter Schimke (piano/keyboards), Eric Leeds (sax) Mike Scott (guitar), Stokely Williams (drums) and Serge Akou (bass).
 Mutually appreciative of her talents, their instruments weave effortlessly in and around her conga beats, creating a hypnotic fusion of jazz, pop and Brazilian/Afro- Cuban.
 They all plan with seductive ease, exchanging musical flirtations with airtight execution.

 Estaire Godinez, recording artists and live performer